Fellowships and Grants Special Collections Research Center

 Fellowships and Grants

-Syracuse University Libraries’ Special Collections Research Center (SCRC) annually accepts proposals for two Faculty Fellows who want to provide students with an experiential learning opportunity to handle, analyze and interpret SCRC’s primary source materials as a core component in their classes.
+The Special Collections Research Center (SCRC) annually accepts proposals for Faculty Fellows who want to provide students with an experiential learning opportunity to handle, analyze and interpret SCRC’s primary source materials as a core component in their classes.
 The program supports innovative curriculum development and fosters new ideas about how to transform the role of special collections in university instruction.
-Each fellow will receive a $5,000 fellowship payment; a comprehensive introduction to SCRC's collections, primary source analysis and contextualization, designing conversations, activities, and assignments utilizing archival/special collections materials; as well as receive ongoing class support from SCRC’s Instruction & Education Librarian.
+Each fellow will receive a stipend, as well as an introduction to SCRC's collections, primary source analysis and historical contextualization skills, and designing conversations, activities and assignments utilizing archival/special collections materials.

-George Bain G'06, a member of the Library Associates, provided generous gift funding towards the Faculty Fellows in 2022-2024.
-The original funding for the program was made possible through the generosity of the Gladys Krieble Delmas Foundation, which promotes the advancement and perpetuation of humanistic inquiry and artistic creativity by encouraging excellence in scholarship and in the performing arts, and by supporting research libraries and other institutions that transmit our cultural heritage.
-For more information about how to financially support a faculty fellow for the upcoming academic year and beyond, contact Ron Thiele Assistant Dean for Advancement for the Libraries, at rlthiele@syr.edu or 315.560.9419.
+George Bain G'06, a member of the Library Associates, and William F. Gaske ’72, a member of the Libraries Advisory Board, provided generous gift funding towards the SCRC Faculty Fellows Program.
+The original funding for the program was made possible through the generosity of the Gladys Krieble Delmas Foundation, which promotes the advancement and perpetuation of humanistic inquiry and artistic creativity by encouraging excellence in scholarship and in the performing arts and by supporting research libraries and other institutions that transmit our cultural heritage.
+For more information about how to financially support a faculty fellow for the upcoming academic year and beyond, contact Dean David Seaman at 315.443.5533 or via email at dseaman@syr.edu.

 Eligibility

-- Proposals may be from any discipline taught on campus but must be for the development or revision of a 3- credit course to be taught in the following year.
+• Proposals may be from any discipline taught on campus but must be for a course to be taught in the following academic year.

 2023-2024: LaVerne Gray [IST 400: Black Information, Memory, and Justice] and Julia White [SPE 644: Significant Disabilities, Shifts in Paradigms and Practices]